 When it comes to choosing a local funeral home or cremation service to handle the services of a loved one, it can be a difficult task during this time of grief and loss.
-If possible, you should take a few moments before there is any need for their services to check out the local funeral home businesses in your area.
+If possible, you should take a few moments before there is any need for their services to check out the local Boston funeral home in your area.
 You may want to do this simply to become familiar with what is available or you may decide to go with pre-arranged funeral that take care of all of the arrangements in advance so that when the unexpected occurs the family will not have to worry about making the arrangements themselves.
 To make it easier for you, here is a list of Boston funeral home and cremation providers.

 |A.J Spears Funeral Home||617-876-4077|

 | Alfred D. Thomas Funeral Home